-The work tasks within this UPWP are reflective of issues and concerns originating from transportation agencies at the federal, state and local levels.
-As always, the UPWP continues and extends the PVPC's emphasis on "results-oriented" tasks.
-In addition, several tasks are specifically targeted to implement provisions of several pieces of federal legislation, particularly the Fixing America's Surface Transportation (FAST) Act, the Clean Air Act Amendments of 1990 (CAAA) and the Americans with Disabilities Act (ADA).
+The work tasks within this UPWP are reflective of issues and concerns originating from transportation agencies at the federal, state and local levels and emphasize the development of tangible products.
+Several tasks are specifically targeted to implement provisions of several pieces of federal legislation, particularly the Fixing America's Surface Transportation (FAST) Act, the Clean Air Act Amendments of 1990 (CAAA) and the Americans with Disabilities Act (ADA).